Hurricane Iota heads for battered Honduras, Nicaragua

 Iota was already a record-breaking system, being the 30th named storm of this year’s extraordinarily busy Atlantic hurricane season.
 Such activity has focused attention on climate change, which scientists say is causing wetter, stronger and more destructive storms.

-Iota was centered about 275 miles (445 kilometers) east of Isla de Providencia, Colombia, and was moving west at 6 mph (9 kph) Sunday morning.
+Iota was centered about 240 miles (390 kilometers) east of Isla de Providencia, Colombia, and was moving west-northwest at 6 mph (9 kph) Sunday morning.
 Forecasters said Iota was expected to pass or cross over Providencia sometime Monday and then approach the coasts of Nicaragua and Honduras on Monday evening.

 The system was forecast to bring up to 30 inches (750 millimeters) of rain from northeast Nicaragua into northern Honduras.
 Costa Rica, Panama and El Salvador could also experience heavy rain and possible flooding, the hurricane center said.